O’Reilly Center for Hope

 The O’Reilly Center for Hope brings together multiple partner agencies in support of affordable housing and financial stability.
 Accessing services is frequently difficult for those living in poverty or experiencing homelessness, but a single site reduces transportation and other access barriers.

-The’ O’Reilly Center for Hope – a community hub focusing on improving the lives of individuals, families with children and veterans who need help to becoming housed and self-sufficient – is located in the former Pepperdine Elementary School at 1518 E. Dale.
+The’ O’Reilly Center for Hope is a community hub focusing on improving the lives of individuals, families with children and veterans who need help to becoming housed and self-sufficient.

 The O’Reilly family – Charlie & Mary Beth, David & Stacey, Larry & Anya and Rosalie O’Reilly Wooten – donated $1 million to make the center a reality.